Handing an upset client can be a defining moment in your client relationship. Here are steps to get through it with your relationship intact.

 Depending on the issue, clients’ reactions could range from mild displeasure to outright anger.
 Try these tips for dealing with someone who is upset.

-While it may not feel like it, a client who complains is a good thing.
+While it may not feel like it, an upset client who complains is a good thing.
 It not only gives you a chance to fix the issue, it can actually build loyalty by demonstrating your commitment.
 How you handle the problem can be a defining moment in your client relationship.

 Get really good ideas every day: Subscribe to the Daily Dispatch and Weekly Wrap (it’s free).
 Follow us on Twitter @attnyatwork.